 Clappin joined Corning Incorporated in 1980 as a process engineer at the Central Falls, R.I., manufacturing plant.
 He transitioned to GTE Corporation in 1983 when the facility was sold, and returned to Corning in 1988.
 He served in a variety of manufacturing management roles in the consumer products division and began working in the display business in 1994.

 In 1996, Clappin relocated to Japan to assume the position of plant manager at CDT’s Shizuoka manufacturing facility.
 He then progressed through a number of management leadership positions with increasing responsibilities, leading to his appointment as general manager of the CDT worldwide business in May 2002.

-Clappin’s organization also has led the development of new technologies for advanced displays.
-These include large-size glass and the award-winning, environmentally friendly EAGLE XG® glass substrates, as well as emerging technologies such as Lotus™ Glass substrates for OLED and high-performance displays.
-Corning’s commitment to research and development has delivered many LCD product and productivity improvements that have helped enable the overall growth of the industry.
+Clappin’s organization also has led the development of new technologies for advanced displays and mobile devices.
+These include the award-winning, environmentally friendly EAGLE XG® glass substrates, Corning® Gorilla® Glass, as well as emerging technologies such as Corning Lotus™ Glass substrates for OLED and high-performance displays and Corning® Willow™ Glass.
+Corning’s commitment to research and development has delivered many LCD and cover glass product and productivity improvements that have helped enable the overall growth of the industry.

 Clappin holds a bachelor’s degree in chemical engineering from the University of Rhode Island.
 He was recognized in 2013 with a Distinguished Achievement Award from the University of Rhode Island’s College of Engineering.